-Dooling, a Democrat, was the representative for New York's 15th congressional district from 1919 to 1921.
+Dooling was the representative for New York’s 15th congressional district and was a Democrat.
+He served from 1919 to 1921.

 From Apr 1913 to Mar 1921, Dooling missed 711 of 1,043 roll call votes, which is 68.2%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.